Why Basements Need Special Flooring

 Use laminate in basements only if: (a) the basement is dry with no moisture history, (b) you install a quality moisture barrier underlayment, and (c) you accept the risk that any water event (pipe burst, sump pump failure, spring flooding) will likely destroy the floor.
 For dry, finished basements used as offices or spare bedrooms, laminate is a solid budget choice.

-BBS carries 145 laminate options from 9 brands.
+BBS carries 145 laminate flooring options from 9 brands.
 For basements, choose AC4+ rated products: NAF (32 options), Simba (18), Northernest (18), Triforest (16).
 Budget picks: Tosca from $1.49/sqft.
+See our vinyl vs laminate breakdown for a detailed comparison.

 Engineered Hardwood